jrosen48/utk-homepage/content/post/2023-02-19-how-tough-am-i-and-how-faithful-am-i/index.md

 ---

 This is an abstact and probably to some a bit odd of a post.
-Life has been good but hard and this is where my head is.
-I want to share this as part of an effort to continue to learn and grow in the ways that matter over the long term.
+Life has been good but hard and there may be more opportunities to learn and grow ahead, and this post is my way of welcoming those in.